 Teri Ulm – He wants to know if he can be charged with a crime if he flips off a police officer from afar?

 Jacob Rigney – Like most legal questions, the answer is maybe.
 I think just that act itself of flipping off a police officer is not a crime.
 That is, it doesn’t fit disorderly conduct because you’re not fighting, and you’re not making unreasonable noise.
 Assuming you do it quietly.
 Unless he knows how to flip somebody off so hard that it actually makes a loud noise, which doesn’t seem likely.
 And it’s not any other crime that I can think of off the top of my head.
 Plus, even if it was, it would likely be protected by the First Amendment.
 So, that’s probably not a crime.
-Now doing that, while you are, for example, drunk in public, might turn the situation into where you’re going to get arrested when you otherwise wouldn’t have.
-Because public intoxication is a crime in Indiana.
-But because of a weird interplay between the Court of Appeals and legislature, the rule now is if you are drunk, you’re in public, and you are harassing annoying or alarming someone, they can arrest you for public intoxication.
-But if you aren’t doing that last part, the harassing, annoying, or alarming someone, they can’t arrest you for it.
-So, if you’re just walking down the street drunk, minding your own business, you haven’t harassed anyone, you haven’t alarmed anyone, you haven’t annoyed anyone.
-They can’t arrest you.
-But, if you’re walking down the street drunk, and flipping off police officers, well now the police officers are annoyed.
-And you’ve satisfied that last element that they needed you to do in order to arrest them.
-And in that case, they can arrest you for public intoxication.
+Now doing that while you are, for example, drunk in public, might turn the situation into where you’re going to get arrested when you otherwise wouldn’t have, because public intoxication is a crime in Indiana.
+But because of a weird interplay between the Court of Appeals and legislature, the rule now is if you are drunk, you are in public, and you are harassing annoying or alarming someone, they can arrest you for public intoxication.
+But if you are not doing that last part, the harassing, annoying, or alarming someone, they can’t arrest you for it.
+So, if you’re just walking down the street drunk, minding your own business, you haven’t harassed anyone, you haven’t alarmed anyone, you haven’t annoyed anyone, then they can’t arrest you.
+But, if you’re walking down the street drunk, and flipping off police officers, well now the police officers are annoyed, and you’ve satisfied that last element that they needed you to do in order to arrest you.
+In that case, they can arrest you for public intoxication.
 So, on its own, no. With other conduct, that isn’t a good idea?
 Yeah.
 Maybe.

 Kassi Rigney – This is where you think about the things like just because you can maybe doesn’t mean you should.
-Because the thing is often time, you know, this isn’t right.
-And even at the end of the day, if you win your case, don’t forget all the pain, time, energy, effort that you put into defending it.
+Even at the end of the day, if you win your case, don’t forget all the pain, time, energy, effort that you put into defending it.
 Even if you win at the end of the day, you’ve lost something by way of probably money and time at least.